CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 ## List of features
 #### Currently in beta testing:
    * Selective Suction
-   For selectively vacuuming stuff up - the others aren't affected
+   For selectively vacuuming stuff up - the others wont get into your vacpack.
+   (To change between modes **configure the controls** in the Options menu.)
    Modes:
        * Normal = Normal mode
        * Medium = No big stuff is vacuumed up (crates, toys, largos)
        * Low = Additionally normal slimes won't be vacuumed up
        * Plorts = Only plorts are affected
    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor
    Different version help with finding the rare veggie)
    * Game Mode Switcher
    Switches between Adventure and Casual
    * Screenshot without vacpack
    For the best pics without a blocked view!

 #### In work / Planned